Hans Galjé

 Hans Galjé (born 21 February 1957) is a Dutch football coach and former professional player.
-During his playing career, he played as a goalkeeper for ADO Den Haag, Ajax, FC Utrecht, KV Kortrijk, KSV Waregem and Club Brugge.
-He was manager of Belgian side R.E.
-Mouscron in the final months of its existence.
+During his playing career, he played as a goalkeeper for FC Den Haag, Ajax, FC Utrecht, KV Kortrijk, KSV Waregem and Club Brugge.
+He was manager of Belgian side Mouscron in the final months of its existence.

+Born in Delft, Galjé started his professional career at FC Den Haag and was snapped up by Dutch giants Ajax for 600,000 guilders in 1980.
+He became a reserve behind first goalkeeper Piet Schrijvers and was loaned out to FC Utrecht before moving abroad to play the rest of his career in Belgium.

+After retiring as a player, Galjé worked as goalkeeping coach at Mouscron and the Belgium national football team.
+He also worked as a scout and was technical director at KSV Roeselare.

 Personal life

 Hans's nephew Timothy is also a footballer.